merondun/puzzler/README.md

 > Do I need to specify the Hi-C enzyme motifs for HapHiC?

 [HapHiC](https://github.com/zengxiaofei/HapHiC) is very good at recognizing fragments without specification, I haven't needed to do this - although I have mainly tested with Arima kits.

 ___

+> Do I need to trim my reads?

+Current HiFi libraries are predominantly highly accurate and adapter free.
+Integrate adapter trimming yourself if you would like, perhaps whilst you concatenate your libraries into a single file for Puzzler, using [HiFiAdapterFilt](https://github.com/sheinasim-USDA/HiFiAdapterFilt) or something similar, although I have found this will remove no reads or bases with current libraries.
+I have also not found this to be necessary for Hi-C reads with internal trials using HapHiC, but of course, feel free to do so.

+___